ShrutiPatil7111/GeoMapDashboard/README.md

 ## Acknowledgments

--Built using Streamlit
+- Built using Streamlit
--Map visualization powered by Folium
+- Map visualization powered by Folium
--Geospatial data handling with GeoPandas
+- Geospatial data handling with GeoPandas

 ---